1995parham-learning/drift-in-ml/slides.md

 If this hypothesis is rejected, it suggests that there is a drift in the model.

 The K-S test is a useful tool for comparing datasets and determining whether they come from the same distribution.

+---

+## Drift Detection in Seldon Core

+The general framework shown is to use the Seldon Core payload logger to pass requests to components that process them asynchronously.
+The results can be passed onwards to alerting systems.

+Logging of request and response payloads from your Seldon Deployment can be accomplished by adding a _logging section_ to any part of the Seldon deployment graph.